 - There are no lifeguards or facilities anywhere on Culebrita.

-- The only structure on Culebrita, its lighthouse, was built in the 1880s and is closed to visitors.
-But you can hike up close.
+- The only structure on Culebrita, its lighthouse, was built in the 1880s and is closed to visitors, but you can hike near it.

 - The surf at Trash Beach is rough and is not recommended for swimming.

-I love Culebra; I love its low-key ambience, its hometown friendliness, and its beautiful, unspoiled beaches.
-I love its anomalies, like the two rustic tanks on Flamenco Beach, Dick and Cathie's "Things", and the ever-famous Island Woman.
+Culebra has low-key ambience, a hometown friendliness, and beautiful, unspoiled beaches.
+It also has charming anomalies, like the two rustic tanks on Flamenco Beach, Dick and Cathie's "Things," and the ever-famous Island Woman.

-Playa Tortuga is quite simply one of my favorite beaches in Puerto Rico.
-This is a large and picturesque crescent whose turquoise waters are protected on either side by long, encircling arms of rock, creating a tranquil inlet framed by the lighthouse and a small promontory.
+Playa Tortuga is quite simply one of the star beaches of Puerto Rico.
+It's a large and picturesque crescent whose turquoise waters are protected on either side by long, encircling arms of rock, creating a tranquil inlet framed by the lighthouse and a small promontory.
 Playa Tortuga also has, on its easternmost edge, an area of shallow tidal pools and flats perfect for kids of any age.

-On the south side of the island lies the Culebrita Reef, called Los Corchos by the locals.
-And on the way to Playa Tortuga is Trash Beach, so called because a lot of debris due to carelessness or indifference washes up here.
-Fortunately, all I've seen there is a smaller twin of Playa Tortuga, with the added advantages of views of nearby St. Thomas in the distance.
+On the south side of the island lies the Culebrita Reef, called Los Corchos by the locals, and on the way to Playa Tortuga is Trash Beach, so called because a lot of debris from carelessness or indifferent visitors washes up here.
+Fortunately, all we've seen there is a smaller twin of Playa Tortuga, with the added advantages of views of nearby St. Thomas in the distance.

-Its beaches make Culebrita a worthy destination for those who truly want to escape civilization, lay on the beach, swim in shallow, sun-kissed waters, and catch a fair glimpse of ocean life.
+Its beaches make Culebrita a worthy destination for those who truly want to escape civilization, sunbathe, swim in shallow, sun-kissed waters, and catch a fair glimpse of ocean life.
 What more can you ask from an island?